 Have you ever had a patient who complains about everything that you use in their mouth during a dental appointment?
 Are they often bothered by the normal scents in your dental office?
 Perhaps they complain about the smell of disinfectant, the scent of a drill as it cuts tooth structure or maybe tactile stimulation such as the saliva ejector or possibly the placement of cotton rolls?
 The patient may complain about the highly flavored taste of fluoride to the extent it is almost intolerable and they may exhibit a gag reflex when a flavored prophy paste is used?
 Any dental products that are used in tooth restoration preparation, etc. may be profoundly objectionable to such patients.
 Perhaps you may be treating what is termed a patient who is a Supertaster!
 Or perhaps these characteristics remind you of a relative or even yourself.
 Could you be a supertaster?

 It is interesting that individuals do not taste products to the same extent, nor do we all experience scents with the same intensity.
 The sense of smell and taste are highly linked.
+The sense of smell is also a developed one, and we react to certain scents after being exposed to them in a prior experience with some being pleasant and others unpleasant.
+Our thoughts and emotions become associated with these scents of the past.
 Within the United States, roughly 25% of the population who are known to be supertasters are women, Asians and African-Americans.
-The mid-range of the population (approximately 50%) fall into a mid-range between the two extremes.
+The mid-range of the population (approximately 50%) fall into a central category between the two extremes.
 The taste perception of these individuals may also vary depending upon the number and size of the individual’s own taste buds and receptors.
+There are ranges within each of these categories.
 Since most people have not heard of supertasters, it is probably safe to say these percentages may be considered estimates.
 The percentages are based on previous studies of select groups, and this is discussed in more depth within this article.

 Studies by Melis et al. evaluated the density and morphology of fungiform papilla along with the gene that controls the salivary trophic factor known as gustin.
 Gustin has been described as a trophic factor responsible for the growth and maintenance of taste buds.
 In the study by Melis, the higher the taste intensity of the supertasters on a scale determined by the researchers, the greater the density of the fungiform papillae.23 The fungiform papillae can be counted within a small area of the tongue after being stained with a blue dye or blue food coloring (Figures 4 and 5).
 The filiform will stain blue and the fungiform will retain a pink color making them appear more prominent.